JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/Core Concepts.md

 # Core Concepts

-## Understanding Application Development
+## Understanding Web Application Development

-In modern application development, the frontend and backend have clear divisions of labor.
+In modern web application development, the frontend and backend have clear divisions of labor.
 Although technologies are constantly evolving, one thing remains constant: the frontend is responsible for presenting the state, while the backend is responsible for managing the state.

+!!! note
+    - The recipe focuses on web application development due to zkWasm's strong ties with WebAssembly.
+However, zkWasm is not limited to web applications, you can use zkWasm to develop applications such as games for other platforms.
+    - Wasm's widespread support in web browsers makes it easier to integrate zkWasm into web applications.
+    - The zkWasm ecosystem and Delphinus Labs provide web-friendly tools and libraries for a streamlined development process.

 ### Backend: State Storage and Transformation
 The backend is the core of an application, and its main responsibilities include: